lakal3/VGE/docs/roadmap.md

 Planned VGE features (not in any priority order)

 ### Simpler, near term goals
-- [ ] Support multiple probes in scene.
+- [ ] Support multiple probes in a scene.
 - [ ] Forward+ render pass that supports post processing effect like depth fog.
    - Some shaders like fire should also use postprocessing so that they could sample already rendered scene
    - Depth effect like fog